qinyi-li-2020/qinyi-li-2020/README.md

 ⚡ My three main hobbies are music, photography, and sports!
 - 🎹 I play the piano myself!
 The latest piece which I'm trying to conquer (and not succeeding very much) is Chopin's first Ballade.
 Beyond classical music, I enjoy exploring the pop music scene and am always on the lookout for new sounds and genres that catch my ear.
 - 📸 I love travelling and capturing the stunning scenery and experiences through photography.
 Even when I’m not on the road, I enjoy documenting the beautiful moments around Edinburgh - this place never fails to inspire!
-- 🏃‍♀️ I've dabbled in a lot of sports growing up, though my late favourites have been table tennis🏓 and snowsports🏂
+- 🏃‍♀️ I’ve tried my hand at many sports growing up, though table tennis🏓 has been a late favourite - I'm determined to master the art that is table tennis spins!

 <!--
 **qinyi-li-2020/qinyi-li-2020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.